How to List a Home For Sale By Owner

 Prepare your home for sale

 Some cherish their home as if it were their child, “quirks and all.”
 While homeowners learn to deal with these quirks, home buyers will probably not and quickly notice that painfully awkward paint job or unfinished basement.
 They will notice things you might have missed although you’ve been living there for years.
-Bottom line, you should do a meticulous walkthrough of your home to find these quirks and address them as best you can to help stage your home for buyers.
+The bottom line is you should do a meticulous walkthrough of your home to find these quirks and address them as best you can to help stage your home for buyers.
 Take care of any health and safety issues related to your home to start with.
 Recruit family and friends to get a fresh pair of eyes if you have to!